vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

     print(f"Function found: {item['Name']}")
 {% endhighlight %}

-the output of this code in our example will be:
+The output of the code looks like this:

 ![image](/assets/2025-01-04/060.png)

-Here's the whole JSON response with all the metadata.
-We can see the two function with its corresponding in and out parameters:
+Here's the entire JSON response with all the metadata.
+You can see the two functions with their corresponding in and out parameters:

 {% highlight python %}
 [ {